datacontroller/docs.datacontroller.io/docs/locking-mechanism.md

 ## Unlock Process

 Before proceeding with an unlock, the first step should be to understand why the process is locked.
-By opening the [mpe_lockanytable](locking-mechanism) it will be possible to see which user performed the lock, and when.
+By opening the [MPE_LOCKANYTABLE](/locking-mechanism) table it will be possible to see which user performed the lock, and when.
 Simply filter the table where `LOCK_STATUS_CD='LOCKED'`.

 ![](/img/mpe_lockanytable.png)